dukeblue1994-glitch/aegislab/README.md

 > No exploit code.
 No unauthorized access.
 Everything is local and safe.

 ## What it shows (at a glance)
+- **DevSecOps Pipeline**: Comprehensive CI/CD with security scanning, linting, and automated testing
 - Reproducible infra-as-code lab (`docker-compose`) with an instrumented demo app.
 - Safe **attack emulation** via synthetic event generator (failed logins, suspicious paths, noisy scans).
 - Detection **rules** (Sigma-style) + analytics notebooks.
 - Automated **report builder** that compiles findings + ATT&CK mapping from run artifacts.
-- CI that lints, tests, and validates Sigma rule syntax.
+- **Security-first CI** that validates Sigma rules, scans for vulnerabilities, and enforces code quality.

 ## Quickstart (lab-safe)
 1. Ensure Python 3.11 is installed (Docker optional).